King Wuling of Zhao: Rule and reforms

 Wuling did much to check the opposition.
-He said, "There is not only one way to rule the world, nor is there any need to copy the old to benefit the country" (Simplified Chinese: "理世不必一道, 便国不必法古") and "Those who use the old to define the new do not achieve change" (Simplified Chinese: "以古制今者, 不达于事之变").
+He said, "There is not only one way to rule the world, nor is there any need to copy the old to benefit the country" (Chinese: "理世不必一道, 便國不必法古") and "Those who use the old to define the new do not achieve change" (Chinese: "以古制今者, 不達于事之變").
 He wore the "barbaric" clothes on court and persuaded others to do the same.
 He even visited Lord Cheng and gave him a suit of the Hu people's clothing.
 Finally, Lord Cheng relented, and the controversy stopped.

 Wuling's reforms greatly improved the fighting capability of the Zhao military.
 The same year, the Zhao attacked the state of Zhongshan and took several cities.
 In 306 BCE the Zhao military launched expeditions into the northern territories.
 The northern expedition was highly successful: the kings of the Loufan and Linhu surrendered and their territories became administered by a governor of Dai.
 In the next year, parts of Zhongshan were annexed.
-In 304 BCE the upper reaches of the Yellow River were invaded and taken from the Hu tribes like the Hezong (Simplified and Traditional Chinese: 河宗氏) and the Xiu (Simplified and Traditional Chinese: 休).
-In the conquered areas King Wuling created two prefectures in 302 BCE - Yunzhong (Simplified Chinese: 云中) and Jiuyuan.
-In a little over five years Zhao Wuling had expanded his country to the border with the Yan, the upper reaches of the Yellow River and into the north, and had forced two tribal leaders, the Loufan and Linhu kings, to surrender.
+In 304 BCE the upper reaches of the Yellow River were invaded and taken from the Hu tribes like the Hezong (Chinese: 河宗氏) and the Xiu (Chinese: 休).
+In the conquered areas King Wuling created two prefectures in 302 BCE - Yunzhong (Chinese: 雲中) and Jiuyuan (Chinese: 九原).
+In a little over five years Zhao Wuling had expanded his country to the border with the Yan, the upper reaches of the Yellow River and into the north, and had forced the Loufan (婁煩) and Linhu (林胡) kings to submit to Zhao.
 King Wuling took control of their armies and added them to his military, creating extra divisions made up entirely of indigenous and hardy nomadic warriors.